kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 ## Example Flow (Customer Found):
 ```
 Customer: "I want to book a haircut tomorrow at 2pm"
-You: "I see you're calling from (571) 527-6016.
+You: "I see you're calling from {{system_called_number}}.
 Is this the number for the appointment?"
 Customer: "Yes"
 You: [Call lookupCustomer silently]
 You: "Perfect!
-I have your information, John.
+I have your information, customer.firstName.
 Tomorrow at 2pm works great!
 I'll book that haircut for you."
 [Continue with booking using stored name and phone]
 ```

 ## Example Flow (Customer NOT Found):
 ```
 Customer: "I want to book a haircut tomorrow at 2pm"
-You: "I see you're calling from (571) 527-6016.
+You: "I see you're calling from {{system_called_number}}.
 Is this the number for the appointment?"
 Customer: "Yes"
 You: [Call lookupCustomer silently - not found]
 You: "Great!
 Tomorrow at 2pm works perfect.
 May I have your full name?"